Strings

 Syntax

-Strings in C are first declared with the char data type, followed by the string_name, and then immediately followed by square brackets [].
-The snippet above showcases the two ways that string values are initialized:
+Strings in C are declared using the char data type, followed by the string name and square brackets [].
+String values can be initialized in two ways:

 • Zero or more characters, digits, and escape sequences surrounded in double quotes.